HenryPenton/train_dashboard/README.md

 _tfl_best_routes_

 - `origin`: Name of the origin station
-- `originNaptan`: Naptan code for the origin station
+- `originNaPTANOrATCO`: NaPTAN or ATCO code for the origin station
 - `destination`: Name of the destination station
-- `destinationNaptan`: Naptan code for the destination station
+- `destinationNaPTANOrATCO`: NaPTAN or ATCO code for the destination station

 _rail_departures_